code-423n4/2024-10-superposition/README.md

 * It is possible for someone to grief the protocol by creating a pool with bad configuration.
 * It is possible for the permissioned account to do things to grief the protocol.
 * Operator makes a mistake with a trusted function
+* It is possible to frontrun certain operater permissioned functions

 # Overview